 At the end of the section there are worked examples.

-Semiconductors are analysed under three conditions:
+Semiconductors are analyzed under three conditions:

-- thermal equilibrium - where the device is in the dark an no voltage is applied to the terminals.
+- Thermal equilibrium - where the device is in the dark an no voltage is applied to the terminals.
 This step is important as it describes the basic band diagram.

-- steady state - where a constant voltage or light intensity is applied to the device.
+- Steady state - where a constant voltage or light intensity is applied to the device.

-- transient - where the devices are changing with time and so, for example, parasitic capacitances are considered.
+- Transient - where the devices are changing with time and so, for example, parasitic capacitances are considered.
 As solar cells are steady state devices we generally don't consider transient analysis under normal operation.
 It is sometimes used during characterization.